Dominic Smith (baseball): 2020

 In the 2020 season, Smith received more playing time following Yoenis Cespedes' decision to opt out of the shortened season due to COVID-19-related concerns.
 For the second year in a row, he enjoyed what was described as a "breakout season."
 He played in 50 of the team's 60 games batting .316/.377/.616 for the Mets with 21 doubles, 10 home runs and 42 RBIs in only 177 ABs.
 His .616 slugging percentage set a franchise record, albeit in a shortened season.

 Following the 2020 season, Smith was named one of the finalists for the Hank Aaron Award after registering an on-base plus slugging (OPS) of .993, tied for fourth in the National League.
 Smith finished thirteenth in National League MVP Award voting.
 Writing for ESPN.com, Sam Miller named Smith the 25th-most entertaining player in baseball, describing him as "one of the most engaging people in the sport."

 2021

-In 2021, Smith batted .244/.304/.363 with 11 home runs and 48 RBIs in 145 games.
+In 2021, Smith batted .244/.304/.363 with 11 home runs and 48 RBIs in 145 games, while playing primarily left field.
 His 2021 season was universally considered a disappointing setback.
 A Sports Illustrated article on the season's biggest disappointments called him "the team's least valuable player in 2021."
 An article on FanSided described him as looking "like a shell of the player" he was in 2020.
 An ESPN.com article described Smith and teammate Jeff McNeil as "prime under-performers".
-Greg Joyce wrote in the New York Post that "Smith’s regression in 2021 cloud[ed] his future and role" with the Mets.
+Greg Joyce wrote in the New York Post that "Smith’s regression in 2021 clouded his future and role" with the Mets.

-In March 2022, he told reporters that he suffered a partially torn labrum in late May or early June of 2021 but played through the injury, which affected his swing.
+In March 2022, he told reporters that he suffered a partially torn labrum in late May or early June 2021 but played through the injury, which affected his swing.